 We’re in an age of rapid change, and yesterday’s tools are no longer adequate to engage consumers and drive conversions.
-In a sense this means your website should be adapting to the viewer on a moment-to-moment basis.
+In a sense this means your website design should be adapting to the viewer on a moment-to-moment basis.

 Such intuitive web content is of course difficult to create and maintain on the fly.
 What you can do, however, is use heatmapping to determine the parts of your site that can be optimized.
 This is known as conversion rate optimization, or CRO.